Alejandra Llaneza

-Alejandra Llaneza Gomez-Palacio (born 31 May 1988) is a Mexican professional golfer who has played on the U.S.-based LPGA Tour ands Symetra Tour and was a 2016 Olympian.
+Alejandra Llaneza Gomez-Palacio (born 31 May 1988) is a Mexican professional golfer who has played on the U.S.-based LPGA Tour and Symetra Tour and was a 2016 Olympian.

 Amateur career

 Born and raised in Mexico City, Llaneza began playing golf at the age of 6 years old.
 She played college golf at the University of Arizona where she was Rookie of the Year in 2007–08.

 Professional career

 Llaneza played on the Symetra Tour from 2012 to 2014.
 She has had eight top-10 finishes on the tour.

 Llaneza joined the LPGA Tour in 2013.
 Her best finish is T-12 at the 2014 Kingsmill Championship.